About

 Ligel Lambert, MFA

-Ligel has lived and worked in Japan, South Korea, China, and the United States.
-His artistic skills encompass painting, collage, printmaking, assemblage, and sculpture.
-He holds a Master of Fine Arts (MFA) degree in Interdisciplinary Art/Painting from the Royal Melbourne Institute of Technology (RMIT) University in Melbourne, Victoria, Australia, which he earned in 2013.
-He also completed a Master's in Education (M.Ed.) in Curriculum and Instruction from the University of West Florida in Pensacola, Florida, USA, in 2021.
-Additionally, he earned a Bachelor of Fine Arts (BFA) in Graphic Design in 2011.
+Ligel holds a Master of Fine Arts (MFA) in Interdisciplinary Art and Painting from RMIT University in Melbourne, Australia (2013), a Master of Education (M.Ed.) in Curriculum and Instruction from the University of West Florida (2021), and a Bachelor of Fine Arts (BFA) in Graphic Design (2011).
+He currently resides in New York City.

 Ligel Lambert Creating a Symbolic Painting of Derrick Adams